Bureau Publishes Action Letters for Consumers Seeking to Stop Auto Debits

 In some cases, however, consumers report having trouble stopping these automatic charges.
 To help consumers who may be getting the runaround, today the CFPB is releasing sample letters for those seeking to revoke a company’s permission to automatically debit their accounts.
 Consumers can use the following sample letters to communicate with their bank, credit union, or the company charging the auto debits:

-- A sample letter to send to a company or merchant to revoke the consumer’s permission to auto debit the account
+- A to send to a company or merchant to revoke the consumer’s permission to auto debit the account

-- A sample letter to send to a bank or credit union to provide notice that the consumer revoked a company’s authorization to automatically debit the account
+- A to send to a bank or credit union to provide notice that the consumer revoked a company’s authorization to automatically debit the account

-- A sample stop payment order to instruct a bank or credit union to stop allowing the company to take payments from the consumer’s account
+- A sample to instruct a bank or credit union to stop allowing the company to take payments from the consumer’s account

-- A sample letter to a bank or credit union providing notice of an unauthorized debit from a consumer’s account
+- A to a bank or credit union providing notice of an unauthorized debit from a consumer’s account

 While consumers’ circumstances vary, in general, revoking a company’s authorization should stop the auto debits.
 If a consumer is concerned that the company will not honor the revocation, or the company indicates that the consumer did not revoke in time to stop the next scheduled payment, the consumer may wish to notify the bank or credit union that the authorization has been revoked, or instruct them to do a stop payment order.